 The Basecamp Airfield may have been built at some point between 1966-68,

 as it was not depicted at all on the June 1966 Reno Sectional Chart (according to Chris Kennedy).

-The earliest depiction of the Basecamp Airfield which has been located was on the 1968 USGS topo map.
+The earliest depiction of the Basecamp Airfield which has been located was an 11/13/67 USGS aerial photo.

 The only buildings depicted were 3 small structures across the road to the south, labeled “Central NV Test Site Base Camp”.